Student Loan Repayment

 - Extended Repayment Plan – Fixed or graduated monthly payments over a period of time, not to exceed 25 years.
 To be eligible for this repayment plan, you must have more than $30,000 in Direct Loan debt.

-- Income-Contingent Repayment (ICR) Plan – Your monthly payment is adjusted each year based on your annual income (and your spouse’s income, if you’re married), your family size, and the total amount of your Direct Loans.
-After 25 years, any unpaid loan amount will be forgiven.
+- Income-Contingent Repayment Plan (ICR) – Your monthly payment is adjusted each year based on your annual income (your spouse’s income or loan debt will be considered only if you file taxes jointly), your family size, and the total amount of your Direct Loans.
+After 25 years any unpaid loan amount will be forgiven.

 To default means you failed to make your payments on your student loan as scheduled according to the terms of your promissory note.